Cassaine: Structure

-Please see the margin for one method of cassaine synthesis using anionic polycyclization.

 Mechanism of action

 Cassaine's biological function stems from its ability to interact with Na+-K+ ATPase through its cardiotonic steroid binding site.
 The binding of cassaine to this site inhibits ATPase.
 Cassaine can be defined as a specific inhibitor of monovalent cation transport and of Na+-K+ ATPase; the result being an inotropic effect on cardiac muscle.

 Toxicity

 Cassaine is highly toxic because it acts strongly on the function of the heart by affecting Na+-K+ ATPase.
 High doses can cause blood pressure problems, bradycardia, violent fits of vomiting, arrhythmia, and death.

-While used widely in Africa for various reasons, Cassaine is usually utilized with other alkaloidal compounds from its parent tree.
+While used widely in Africa for various reasons, cassaine is usually utilized with other alkaloidal compounds from its parent tree.
 Since mixtures are usually used it is hard to directly gauge its toxicity from the use of these mixtures.
 Despite the difficulty, Some examples of the toxicity of several mixtures are available.
 For instance, the arrow poison used by the Casamance people of Senegal; it was found by that any hunter who accidentally cut themselves with a poisoned broad-head was seen to die soon, after violent fits of vomiting.

 The lack of widespread use and research in the western world has resulted in the a lack of information with regards to how toxic is to the human body.